 ALL students have the option of signing up for this independent study.

-Counts towards major in: Geography, International Relations, Latin American Studies, Sociology, Anthropology, or Management (MSUS) with approval based on topic.
+Counts towards major in: anthropology, economics, geography, international relations, Latin American studies, sociology, or managing for sustainability (MSUS) with approval based on topic.

-Students will focus on a particular development issue/question in Nicaragua and will write a paper due two weeks after the end of the program.
+Students will focus on a particular development issue/question in Nicaragua and will write a paper due about 3 weeks after the end of the program.
 Both local materials in Nicaragua and available resources in the U.S. may be used.